-There are now 2,050 registered daycare facilities in Canada, most of them for children between the ages of two and six, and this number is expected to increase considerably.
+In 1979 there were 2,484 registered day-care facilities in Canada providing full-time care.
 Day-care centres come under the jurisdiction of the provincial governments, which in some cases delegate this responsibility to municipal authorities.
-Through the Canada Assistance Plan, the Federal Government covers part of the cost to the provinces by setting up day-care services for children from low-income families, whose financial contribution is determined by earnings.
+Through the Canada Assistance Plan, the federal government covers part of the cost to the provinces by setting up day-care services for children from low-income families, whose financial contribution is determined by earnings.